- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 Lashes

-Lash & Brow Design Co is back for our 10th year.
-We will show you why so many women have chosen to make Lash Extensions part of their lifestyle.
-When you book your session with Lash & Brow Design Co, you will enjoy an hour and a half luxurious Eyelash Application with one of our Certified Lash Artists.
-We will customize a look to accentuate your natural beauty.
+Lash & Brow Design Co. is back for their 11th year.
+They will show you why so many women have chosen to make Lash Extensions part of their lifestyle.
+When you book your session with Lash & Brow Design Co., you will enjoy an hour and a half luxurious Eyelash Application with one of their Certified Lash Artists.
+They will customize a look to accentuate your natural beauty.
+Please come with a fresh, clean face (no makeup!), for best results we recommend not using waterproof mascara 24 hours before and after your application, avoid getting water directly on the eyelashes, and apply no makeup for 24 hours after your session.

 Brows